ctokheim/protocol/README.md

 # Protocol

-This code is meant to perform basic plots for driver gene prediction methods that specifically report a p-value.
+This code is meant to create a list of consensus driver genes in cancer based on the results of several methods.
-It generates plots for overlap with various gene lists (CGC, cancer genome landscapes, kandoth et al. pancan12, and tamborero et al. pancan12 high confidence drivers), p-value qq plot, average number of non-silent mutated driver genes per sample, and number of significant driver genes per cancer type.
-This is a work in progress, and suggestions are appreciated.

 ## Installation